AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/intro-home-page.md

 >[!NOTE]
 >
-> In addition, if your administrator has configured Workfront integration in the system, then **Your tasks** widget is also shown in the Widgets section.
-Learn about [working with Workfront Integration](./workfront-integration.md)
+> In addition, if your administrator has configured Adobe Workfront integration in the system, then **Your tasks** widget is also shown in the Widgets section.
+Learn about [integrating Experience Manager Guides with Adobe Workfront](./workfront-integration.md)

 ### Map collections